coingaming/moon/docs/principes.md

 ## Programming rules:
 We do preffer and respect the following principes:
+Design First - as soon as your design is compatible with our figma files - you'll have painless integration of our components in your project.
+As much design differs - as much problems you'll have when implementing it.
 Headless - as soon as we're using few techologies (React, Phoenix & Flutter) we need to use headless approach, so API, subcomponents structure & interactions are mostly predefined when implemnting component for each technology.
 KISS & DRY - every time we do break them - we have to pay for it. list of cases can be provided.
 SOLID - as soon as it can be applied to surface/live_view components (no inheritance, etc.). bc of SOLID (and bc of headless) we're about to use ...
   - Compound Pattern - every component is a compound of subcomponents, easely replaceable and a bit customizable.
-  - we do preffer composition of existing components instead of creating new one.
+  - Component Composition is prefferable vs creating new one.
 Less components mean less support.
-"Laziness is a one of the programmer's best quality" - tofind a qoute source
+"Laziness is a one of the programmer's best quality" - tofind a qoute's source
 Library development - gives us few more restrictions:
   - Breaking Change - is something critical, would like to have a place for discussing it with connsumers before implemennting.